MaureenRitaMuriuki/MaureenRitaMuriuki/README.md

 ### 🧠 Summary

 Cybersecurity professional specializing in **Offensive Security**, **Web Exploitation**, and **Threat Simulation**.
-Trained on platforms like Hack The Box and TryHackMe, where I apply adversarial thinking to solve real-world scenarios.
+Trained on platforms like Hack The Box and TryHackMe, applying adversarial thinking to solve real-world scenarios.
 Skilled in scripting, reconnaissance, traffic analysis, and web application security.
-My work reflects a rare blend of deep technical skill, clarity in documentation, and strategy-driven execution.
+My work reflects a blend of technical skill, clear documentation, and strategic execution.

 ---